2022 United States Senate election in Kentucky

-The 2022 United States Senate election in Kentucky was held on November 8, 2022 to elect a member of the United States Senate to represent Kentucky.
-Incumbent Republican Rand Paul won reelection to a third term, defeating Democrat Charles Booker.
+The 2022 United States Senate election in Kentucky was held on November 8, 2022, to elect a member of the United States Senate to represent Kentucky.
+Incumbent Republican Rand Paul won re-election to a third term, defeating Democratic nominee Charles Booker with 61.8% of the vote.

-Paul was first elected in 2010 with 56% of the vote, filling the seat of retiring Jim Bunning, then re-elected in 2016 with 57% of the vote.
+Paul was first elected in 2010 with 55.7% of the vote, filling the seat of retiring Jim Bunning, then re-elected in 2016 with 57.3% of the vote.
 Paul ran for a third term.
-Booker is a former state representative and a candidate in the Democratic primary for the U.S. Senate in 2020.
+Booker is a former state representative, and was a candidate in the Democratic primary for the U.S. Senate in 2020.
 The election was called for Paul shortly after polls closed in the state.

+This was the biggest landslide victory for a U.S. Senate race in Kentucky since Mitch McConnell's win in 2002.

 Background

-Although Rand Paul supports a Constitutional amendment limiting Senators to two terms, he said, "I'm not in favor of term limits for some and not others.
+Although Rand Paul supported a constitutional amendment limiting senators to two terms, he said, "I'm not in favor of term limits for some and not others.
 So I'm not in favor of people self-imposing term limits.
-I’m a co-sponsor of the constitutional amendment, but I will run again in 2022."
+I'm a co-sponsor of the constitutional amendment, but I will run again in 2022."
 Kentucky held its primary election on May 17.